-The Dome Houses of Cape Romano are not technically on Marco Island Florida.
-They are on the next Island down called Ten Thousand Island which is only accessible via water.
+The Cape Romano Dome House is not technically on Marco Island, Florida.
+It is on the next Island down called Ten Thousand Island, which is only accessible via water.
 The island belongs to a larger group of Ten Thousand Islands.
 Built by Bob Lee, a now-deceased retired oil producer in 1980.
 The self-sustaining solar-powered dome homes started as a dream vacation home.

 Lee started the construction in 1980 and completed it by 1982.
 Lee purchased a barge to move the necessary supplies needed to build the dome homes.
 The masterpiece consisted of six connected dome structures for a total of 2,400 square feet.
 The house boasted three bedrooms and three bathrooms.